LandFCreative/ReactAirbnbclone/README.md

 <b>Continued development</b>

 <b>I'd like to:</b>
-Try useing React to build a multipage project.
+Try using React to build a multipage project.

 Quick start: